Ogechi-M/simple-webapp-flask/README.md

 - Updated the docker file to enhance security and set the environmental variables for non interactive installation.
 The apt install command cleans up unnecessary files after installation.

+- Set resource limits in kubernetes to help avoid resource exaustion and malicious attacks such as Denial of service (DOS).

 - Implemented network policies in the kubernetes manifest file to restrict traffics between pods and also to control which pods can communicate with each other.